carlosgguil/IN_104-project_09-rocket_design/README.md

 - A **rocket database** containing the geometrical characteristics and performance of real rockets.
 The database is the file 'rocket_database.csv' located inside the folder 'database'.
 This folder contains also a handbook with an explanation of the database, named 'handbook.pdf'.

-- The file **rocket_science_notes**, which serves as an introduction to the concepts behind rockets that you need to use in this project.
+- The file **rocket_science_notes.pdf**, which serves as an introduction to the concepts behind rockets that you need to use in this project.
 It is not intended to be a course on rocket science, but a practical handbook containing the tools for implementing the code.
 You are encouraged to contact me if you find any errors in the document or if there is something you do not understand so that I can make things easier for you.

 # Resources